 How to backup Azure SQL database

-When we are thinking of the way to take the backup of the Azure SQL database, there are many questions coming into our mind like How do I back up my Azure SQL Database?, how to take backup of SQL Azure database, How can I do It using the Azure Portal?
+When we are thinking of the way to take the backup of the Azure SQL database, many questions come into our mind like how to take backup of SQL Azure database, How can I do It using the Azure Portal?
 Is there a way to achieve this using the portal? etc

-Let’s discuss here, how to take backup of azure sql database from portal.
-Follow the below steps to back up the Azure SQL database.
+Let’s discuss here how to take a backup of the Azure SQL database from the portal.
+Follow the below steps for Azure SQL backup.

-Step-2: Click on your Azure SQL database you created.
+2. Click on the Azure SQL database you created.

 How to backup Azure SQL database

-Step-3: Click on the Manage Backups link on your Azure SQL database window.
+3. Click the Manage Backups link on your Azure SQL database window.

-Step-5: Fill the below options based on your business requirement.
+5. Fill in the options below based on your business requirements.

 Point in Time Restore Configuration: Select the number of days based on your business needs from 7,14,21,28,35 days.

-Long-term Retention Configurations: You can check the Weekly LTR Backups option and select the appropriate choice for How long would you like weekly backups to be kept?
+Long-term Retention Configurations: You can check the Weekly LTR Backups option and select the appropriate choice.
+How long would you like weekly backups to be kept?

 Then click on the Apply button to save the changes you made.